Table of Contents

 The experience sampling method (ESM) is an intensive data collection technique, where individuals are prompted to respond to a questionnaire (e.g., containing questions about affect and various contextual variables) multiple times throughout the day and typically for multiple days.
 By assessing thoughts, emotions, perceptions, and behaviors repeatedly and 'in the moment', we can gain deeper and more valid insights into individual differences and processes of change and examine their relationship to contextual variables (instead of having to rely on cross-sectional data and/or data that is possibly distorted by recall biases).
-Other terms to describe this and related data collection methods include ecological momentary assessment, ambulatory assessment, event sampling, the structured diary method, intensive longitudinal assessment, and real-time data capture.
+Other terms to describe this and related data collection methods include ecological momentary assessment (EMA), ambulatory assessment, time/event sampling, the diary method, intensive longitudinal assessment, and real-time data capture.

 Such data collection techniques yield a large number of repeated measurements on multiple variables per individual.
 The analysis of such data therefore poses particular challenges for researchers.
-Classical analysis techniques (such as repeated measures ANOVA or MANOVA) are not typically useful in this context, as they cannot easily handle the complexities involved (e.g., missing data, unequally spaced time points, time-varying covariates, residual correlation).
+Classical analysis techniques (such as repeated measures ANOVA or MANOVA) are not typically useful in this context, as they cannot easily handle the complexities involved (e.g., missing data, unequally spaced time points, time-varying covariates, autocorrelated residuals).
 Instead, multilevel (mixed-effects) models are typically the method of choice for the analysis for such data.

-The purpose of this course is therefore to describe how intensive longitudinal data can be analyzed with appropriate mixed-effects models.
+The purpose of this course is to describe how intensive longitudinal data can be analyzed with appropriate mixed-effects models.
 After a brief introduction to ESM (and related methods) and the data structures that arise from studies using such data collection techniques, we will examine models that can account for the multilevel/hierarchical structure of the data (i.e., repeated observations nested within individuals).
-This includes models with random intercepts, models with random intercepts and slopes, and models allowing for remaining correlation in the residuals (serial/autocorrelation).
+This includes models with random intercepts, models with random intercepts and slopes, and models allowing for correlation in the residuals (serial/autocorrelation).
 Models with more than two levels (e.g., repeated observations nested within days, which in turn are nested within individuals) will also be covered.

 An important issue in any modeling process are the model assumptions.
 We will therefore examine methods for checking the model assumptions (e.g., examining the distribution of residuals and random effects; checking for conditional independence, linearity, and outliers).
 Additional time will also be devoted to issues such as model selection, model comparison, and testing (e.g., estimation methods, Wald-type tests and LRTs, information criteria).